-You will need to know your vehicle identification number (VIN), which is a unique 17 character serial number that can be found on your vehicle or in documentation such as registration documentation).
+You will need to know your vehicle identification number (or ‘VIN’), which is a unique 17 character serial number that can be found on your vehicle or in documentation (such as registration documentation).
 Use this diagram to help you find your VIN.

-Note: take care in noting your VIN, and enter it carefully when searching databases and lists.
+Take care in writing down your VIN, and enter it carefully when searching databases and lists.
 Entering an incorrect VIN will give you incorrect information about your vehicle.

 Notify the manufacturer if you are no longer the owner or if the vehicle has been scrapped or stolen.

 - If you receive a recall letter or other communication from the manufacturer but you no longer own the vehicle it relates to, contact the vehicle manufacturer and advise them of this.